framo (fra-mo), abbr. fragment of a moment

-1. A coordinated movement of elements in life’s sequence to encapture a memory;
+1. A coordinated movement of elements within life’s sequence that captures a memory.

-2. A state of mind, an essence of capture, a collection of stimuli at a given time.
+2. A state of mind; an essence of capture; a constellation of stimuli at a given time.

-FRAMO is a research infused design-led architecture and interior practice based in East London.
-Our interests range from tiny everyday objects up to furniture, architectural and masterplanning scale.
-At FRAMO we like to think that our work is an out of the box conglomerate of multidisciplinary ideas that are inspired by fine art, contemporary surroundings, nature and definitely creative industry people we daily meet.
+FRAMO is a research-infused, design-led architecture and interior practice based in East London.
+Our work spans from the scale of tiny everyday objects to furniture, buildings, and masterplans.
+We like to think of our practice as an out-of-the-box conglomerate of multidisciplinary ideas, inspired by fine art, contemporary contexts, nature, and the creative individuals we encounter daily.

-At FRAMO we encourage all projects to go through a process of collaborative participation with an iterative process between all groups involved in order to achieve finely crafted results that not only look beautiful and timeless but will meet the deadlines and add value to the client.
-Our process is very intimate and individually tailored.
+At FRAMO, we encourage every project to follow a process of collaborative participation, with an iterative dialogue between all parties involved.
+This approach enables us to achieve finely crafted results that are not only beautiful and timeless, but also delivered on schedule and designed to add value for our clients.
+Our process is intimate and individually tailored.

 Katarina Mercep – Founder